RasulovaB/workoutapp/README.md

  4. Click on `http://127.0.0.1:5000/`

- ## The application does not accespt any user input.
-However, a user can use the buttons to navigate to other pages.
+ ## The application demo does not accept any user text input yet.
+However, a user can use the 'Build Your Own Workout', 'Sign In', 'Sign Up', and 'Continue' buttons to navigate to view different pages.